Featured Properties

 Co-maker

-A co-maker loan is guaranteed by one or two members as security to the Society.
+A co-maker loan is guaranteed by one or two members who are not themselves the loan applicants.
 If the member (maker) fails to pay, the co-maker is expected to pay.

 • Co-makers are liable, jointly and severally, to the Credit Union